 The CT program is a certificate program.
 Students must have graduated from an accredited program and be a registered radiographer RT(R).
 The program has been developed to be consistent with standards and requirements of the American Registry of Radiologic Technology (ARRT).
 Upon completion of the CT program graduates will be eligible to take the ARRT-CT exam.
 Upon passing the CT exam, Radiologic Technologists have earned their RT(R)(CT).

-The MiRIS CT program is designed not only to foster the skills and knowledge necessary for competent practice in CT, but also places emphasis on professional attitudes, values and behaviors that encourage the professional growth of the individual student.
+The EPiC CT program is designed not only to foster the skills and knowledge necessary for competent practice in CT, but also places emphasis on professional attitudes, values and behaviors that encourage the professional growth of the individual student.

 Clinical learning experiences are provided by affiliating hospitals, clinics and other CT provider facilities.
 Didactic learning experiences occur in supportive college course work delivered through an online environment.
 Both are equally important to the development of the competent CT technologist.